nathanmerrill/KotHComm/README.md

 # KotHComm

 This is a framework to help you build King of the Hill challenges, which pits bots against each other in a game designed by you.

-Here's a list of all of the components of KoTHComm:

-**Game**:  This is where the magic happens: A single game that pits players against each other.

-**Player**:  You will make a player class, that other submissions will implement.
-We'll pass the players to your games.

-**Tournament**:  A tournament decides which players go into each game.
-By default, `Sampling` is chosen (chooses them at random, ensuring all players are chosen an equal number of times)

-**Aggregator**:  An aggregator takes all of the scores, and figures out how to rank the players from the scores.
-We use the average score by default.

-**Arguments**:  We support a large amount of runtime arguments, such as the number of games to run, or a random seed to use.
-This class contains all of them, and you can extend it to support more arguments.

-**Downloader**:  We can automatically download submisssions from StackExchange, if you pass the question id in as an argument.
-Each submission needs to have their file name on the first line of their code block
+It includes:

+- Automatic downloading of submissions from StackExchange
+- Support for submissions in any language capable of I/O
+- Organize your games into different types of tournaments, and combine their scores using a variety of methods
-**Maps**:  An assorted collection of maps and map generators are provided
+- Maps and map generators

-**Player loader**:  If you do use the downloader, we can automatically identify and load players.
-If you use the `PipeLoader`, we can also communicate with submissions in any language, assuming they provide a `command.txt` giving commands on how to start them up.

-**UI**:  A couple of ui components are given to allow control over KoTHComm.
-Still a work in progress.

-#How to use:
+- Various GUI components that you can use in your JavaFX application

+#Getting started:

 ##Setup